 One of the most popular, hardy and varied perennials, with persistence and durability, plants perform in full sun to partial shade.
 The appearance of a daylily bloom depends on where it is planted, and the time of day.
-Color and other characteristics may differ significantly under different conditions.
-In addition, color rendition in photographs can vary greatly.
+Color and other characteristics may differ under different conditions.

 Bare root (BR) plants are mature, field-grown plants that usually bloom the first year.
 Daylily leaves spread out from the crown in a cluster, or "fan" shape.
 A fan is a single plant, a double fan maybe a single plant with two fans or two separate plants.
 Hemerocallis / daylily 1 to 3 fan divisions would typically fit into a 1 or 2-gallon container.
 SF = Single fan / DF = Double fans shipped.